heche-psb/wgd/README.md

 -ks, --kstree, flag option, whether to infer Ks tree, if the flag was set, the Ks tree inference analysis would be initiated -ock, --onlyconcatkstree, flag option, whether to only infer Ks tree under concatenated alignment, if the flag was set, only the Ks tree under concatenated alignment would be calculated
 -cs, --classic, flag option, whether to draw mixed Ks plot in a classic manner where the full orthologous Ks distribution is drawed, if the flag was set, the classic mixed Ks plot would be drawn
+-ta, --toparrow, flag option, whether to adjust the arrow to be at the top of the plot, instead of being coordinated as the KDE of the orthologous Ks distribution, if the flag was set, the arrow would be set at the top
 ```

 The program `wgd mix` can realize the mixture model clustering analysis of *K*<sub>S</sub> age distribution.